jiujiezz/tsnad/README.md

 5. GATK v3.5 -> v4.0.11.0
 6. Annovar -> VEP v94
 7. NetMHCpan v2.8 -> v4.0

-Add the function of RNA-seq analysis for neoantigen filter.
+8. Add the function of RNA-seq analysis for neoantigen filter.

+### V1.2
+2019.5
+1. VEP v94 -> v96
+2. Add the selection of hg38 when calling mutations.